tensorflow/models/inception/README.md

 *  Retraining an Inception v3 network on a novel task and back-propagating the errors to fine tune the network weights.

-The training procedure employs synchronous stochastic gradient desent across multiple GPUs.
+The training procedure employs synchronous stochastic gradient descent across multiple GPUs.
 The user may specify the number of GPUs they wish harness.
 The synchronous training performs *batch-splitting* by dividing a given batch across multiple GPUs.